 On August 16, 2018, CWB – USA returned to Guatemala for the first time since 2010.
 The previous tour focused on HIV/AIDS education, and visited remote, rural communities.

 In addition to the impact of the volcano, many Guatemalans are displaced by economic and political forces.
-On June 25th, 2018 Guatemalan officials requested that the U.S. grant asylum-seekers Temporary Protective Status.
-This would (temporarily) prevent them from being deported.
-Currently, this measure is not in place.
-In many instances, families that crossed the border together are being separated by deportation.
+On June 25th, 2018 Guatemalan officials requested that the United States grant asylum-seekers Temporary Protective Status.
+This would (temporarily) prevent them from being deported from the U. S. Currently, this measure is not in place.
+In many instances, families that cross the border together, fleeing natural or human-made disaster, are separated by deportation.

 The show is the journey of one tall clown and three short ones.
 They play music and sing songs, they dance and chase each other, they blow up balloons, juggle clubs, and make the audience scream “Whoa!” at the height of the diavolo.